utzcoz/utzcoz.github.io/_posts/2020-03-24-Analyze-Android-ContextMenu.markdown

 }
 ```

 And then use `registerForContextMenu` to register the `ContextMenu` for specific view.
 After that, when the user long clicks this specific view, system will show the `ContextMenu` with the items added by the logic in `onCreateContextMenu`.
-And then, we overrie the `Activity`'s `onContextItemSelected` to response the item selected event.
+And then, we override the `Activity`'s `onContextItemSelected` to response the item selected event.

 ```Java
 @Override